High energy bounds on wave operators: Abstract

 \section{Abstract}

-In a general setting of scattering theory, we consider two self-adjoint operators $H_0$ and $H_1$ and investigate the behaviour of their wave operators $\mopm(H_1,H_0)$ at asymptotic spectral values of $H_0$ and $H_1$.
-Specifically, we analyse when $\|(\mopm(H_1,H_0)-\pac{1}\pac{0})f(H_0)\| <\infty$, where $\pac{j}$ is the projector onto the subspace of absolutely continuous spectrum of $H_j$, and $f$ is an unbounded function ($f$-boundedness).
-We provide sufficient criteria both in the case of trace-class perturbations $V= H_1 - H_0$ and within the general setting of the smooth method of scattering theory, where the high-energy behaviour of the boundary values of the resolvent of $H_0$ plays a major role.
-In particular, we establish $f$-boundedness for the perturbed polyharmonic operator and for Schr\"odinger operators with matrix-valued potentials.
-Applications of these results include the problem of quantum backflow.
+The wave operators $W_\pm(H_1,H_0)$ of two selfadjoint operators $H_0$ and $H_1$ are analyzed at asymptotic spectral values.
+Sufficient conditions for $\|(W_\pm(H_1,H_0)-P_{1}^\mathrm{ac}P_{0}^\mathrm{ac})f(H_0)\| <\infty$ are given, where $P_{j}^\mathrm{ac}$ projects onto the subspace of absolutely continuous spectrum of $H_j$ and $f$ is an unbounded function ($f$-boundedness), both in the case of trace-class perturbations and in terms of the high-energy behaviour of the boundary values of the resolvent of $H_0$ (smooth method).
+Examples include $f$-boundedness for the perturbed polyharmonic operator and for Schr\"odinger operators with matrix-valued potentials.
+We discuss an application to the problem of quantum backflow.